WilliamOdumah/WilliamOdumah/README.md

 ### &nbsp;About Me :

-- Software Developer & Entrepreneur focused on automation, cybersecurity, and making things work better.
+- Software Developer & Entrepreneur.
+I just enjoy building stuff

 ## 🎓 Academic Journey

-I recently graduated from the University of Manitoba with a Computer Science degree, worked as an Application Developer Intern at Wawanesa Insurance, and now pursuing a full time offer and building my startup Servillia.
+I recently graduated from the University of Manitoba with a Computer Science degree, worked as an Application Developer Intern at Wawanesa Insurance, and now a Software Developer at Pollard Banknote while building my startup Servillia.
 For me, it’s never just been about getting a degree.. it’s about building real skills, applying them, and creating things that solve actual problems.

 ## Outside the Classroom